 The Department of Accounting provides ample opportunity for accounting majors to meet and network with members of the business and accounting community in Western New York.
 Accounting majors are regularly invited to breakfast meetings hosted by members of the Council on Accountancy.
 The council, composed of successful area accountants, serves as an advisory board to the Accounting Department.

 “Meet the Accountants Night”

 Brings together accounting recruiters and students to discuss job opportunities.

 Held in the spring each year, this event brings together students and members of the accounting and business community in Western New York.
 Awards are given to outstanding students, departmental scholarships are announced, and awards are given to an outstanding alumnus/alumnae of the Department of Accounting.

 Helps graduate students, especially those who work in the areas not related to accounting or finance, make the transition into accounting careers.
 Students get the opportunity to have two mentors: one from public accounting and the second from industry.

-As an accounting major, you can continue to earn a graduate MBA in Accounting or Master of Science in Forensic Accounting programs after you finish your undergraduate study.
-These graduate programs meet education requirements for CPA licensure in New York State, and Canisius offers scholarships for undergraduate accounting students who qualify for these graduate programs.
+As an accounting major, you can continue to earn a graduate MBA in Accounting program after you finish your undergraduate study.
+This graduate program meet education requirements for CPA licensure in New York State, and Canisius offers scholarships for undergraduate accounting students who qualify for this graduate program.